 A debit note is a source document that is generated and issued by a buyer to a seller at the time of returning the goods purchased on credit.
 A debit note indicates that a debit has been made to the buyer’s account against the good returned.

 A credit note is a type of source document generated and issued by a seller to the buyer at the time of returning the goods.
 Credit note reflects that a credit has been made in the seller’s account against the goods returned by the buyer.

 Pay-in-Slip is a source document that is used while depositing the cash or cheques into a bank.
 This is the reason why pay-in-slip is also known as deposit slip.
 This pay-in-slip contains details depositors account number, branch name of the bank, cheque number, date and the deposit amount.

-A cheque is a source document that acts as an order to the bank to pay a particular amount of money to which the cheque is issued (bearer).
+A source document which accompanies a cheque when payment is made as an order to the bank to pay a particular amount of money to which the cheque is issued (bearer).
 Cheques are a safe and secure way to transfer the payment from one account to another.

 Petty cash voucher is another source document that states are used to record the payment made from the petty cash fund.
 Petty cash voucher must include date, the name of the recipient, charges of general ledger account, amount disbursed and initials of the person disbursing such amount.
 Some petty cash expenses examples are postage and handling, stamps, stationery, freights etc.